Free shipping on order above 200€

 Hips joint irritation, reduced mobility in the lunge

-Lower back (lumbar) muscle tightness, sciatic irritation, stress fractures, post-training pain
+Lower back (lumbar) muscle tightness, sciatic irritation, post-training pain

 These issues are directly linked to shoe cushioning and stability.

-1. Absorb heel impact during the lunge → protect Achilles, knees, hips, and lower back.
+1. Absorb heel impact during the lunge, protecting the Achilles, knees, hips and lower back.

-2. Provide lateral stability → return to guard involves rotation + imbalance.
+2. Provide lateral stability, since the return to guard involves rotation and imbalance.

-3. Grip a metallic piste → hard surface, sometimes slick; needs a specific compound.
+3. Grip a metallic piste, a hard and sometimes slick surface that needs a specific compound.

-4. Resist asymmetric wear → front and back foot wear differently.
+4. Resist asymmetric wear, because the front and back foot wear differently.

 Outsole slips on metallic piste High-traction grip tested on strips